Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 # chroot /target /bin/bash
 ```

-Then, you can install the Btrfs tools, mainly containing the `btrfs` program.
+Then, you can install the Btrfs tools containing the `btrfs` command.
+This
-This will also regenerate the *initramfs* to integrate the Btrfs tools in order
+will also regenerate the *initramfs* to integrate the Btrfs tools in order to
-to mount the root partition during boot as it is present in a subvolume.
+mount the root partition during boot as it is present in a subvolume.
 If you
 forget this step, your system will be unbootable.
 This is the main
 inconvenience of having the root of the system separated for the root of the
 Btrfs partition.
+The kernel alone is not able to handle such setup, so you need
+an initramfs with the `btrfs` program to mount your partitions.

 ``` shell_session
 root@debian# apt-get install btrfs-tools